Buck 65: Early releases

-In 1993, he released his first cassette of rap tunes while performing under the alias Stinkin' Rich on the Halifax label No Records.
-The five song cassette was titled Chin Music, which was a reference to his interest in baseball.
+In 1993, he released his first cassette under the alias Stinkin' Rich, on the label No Records.
+The five song EP was titled Chin Music, which was a reference to his interest in baseball.
 The release brought Stinkin' Rich to the attention of members of Halifax alternative rock band Sloan.
 Sloan signed him to their independent record label Murderecords and released a 7-inch single and a full-length cassette called Game Tight, again featuring a reference to baseball.
 As Stinkin' Rich, he also appeared on numerous songs by Halifax hip hop band Hip Club Groove.

 After a brief break, Terfry returned reconstituted as Buck 65, releasing Weirdo Magnet (on Metaforensics) and Language Arts in 1996, followed by Vertex in 1997 (both on Four Ways to Rock/Metaforensics), and the 12" single The Wildlife (on Hand'Solo Records) in 1998.
 He recorded "Sebutonedef" (released in 1996 by Funtrip Records) as a collaboration with fellow Halifax artist Sixtoo.
 Other releases by the duo, known as Sebutones, are Psoriasis and 50/50 Where It Counts.
-While still far from mainstream success, he received several odd jobs in Canada's entertainment industry, including making soundtrack music and providing narration for a TV commercial for NBA apparel, and song lyrics for the popular children's program Sesame Street.
+While still far from mainstream success, he received several odd jobs in Canada's entertainment industry, including making soundtrack music and narrating a TV commercial for NBA apparel, and providing lyrics for a song titled "Grocery Store Rap" on the children's program Sesame Street.

 Man Overboard, originally released on Anticon in 2001, was a significant turning point in his career.
 The record, and the entire Anticon collective (of which Sixtoo was also a part), were considered hallmarks of a new avant-garde movement in underground hip hop.
-It was at this time that Buck met Cincinnati DJ Mr. Dibbs, who inducted him into the 1200 Hobos, a loosely knit hip-hop collective named for their proficiency in manipulating the Technics 1200 turntable.
+It was at this time that Buck met DJ Mr. Dibbs, who inducted him into the 1200 Hobos, a loosely knit hip-hop collective named for their proficiency in manipulating the Technics 1200 turntable.
 Also in 2001, Buck performed at the Snow Jam festival in 2001, and later that year, he released his next studio album, Synesthesia, on Endemik Records; the album was re-released the next year with a significantly different track listing on Warner Music Canada.